Ricardo Rodriguez (footballer): Style of play

 Due to his wide range of skills, Rodriguez is known for being equally adept at defending as he is going forward.
 Although usually a left-back, his size and physique have also seen him be deployed as a centre-back on occasion.
-Experts consider him as an accomplished defender and note his strong heading ability, as well his personality.
+Experts consider him an accomplished defender and note his strong heading ability, as well as his personality.
 He is also considered a continual attacking threat, and has been noted by analysts for his exceptional stamina and pace, which allow for his constant, buccaneering runs up the wing; he has also drawn praise from pundits for rarely conceding careless fouls.
 Conversely, he has been criticised for giving too much room to opposition attackers, taking up poor positioning and lacking in defensive discipline, while other analysts have criticised his concentration.

 Possessing good technique and distribution, he has become known for his pinpoint crossing and accurate left foot, which have earned him comparisons with Everton and England left back Leighton Baines.
 He is also noted for his speciality in dead ball situations, such as corner kicks, direct free kicks, and indirect free kicks, as well as for his excellent penalty taking abilities, emerging as Wolfsburg's first-choice penalty taker during the 2013–14 season.
 In 2014, his manager Dieter Hecking praised Rodriguez as "the best left-back in the Bundesliga".

 Personal life

-Rodriguez was born in Zürich to a Galician father and a Chilean mother.
+Rodriguez was born in Zürich to a Spanish father and a Chilean mother.
 His mother, Marcela Araya, died of cancer in 2015.
-Rodriguez had the number 68, the year of her birth, tattooed on his back.
+Rodriguez had the number 68, the year of her birth, tattooed on his back, and chose it as his shirt number at AC Milan.
 Rodriguez was born with a diaphragmatic hernia, meaning that his stomach, spleen, liver and intestine had migrated into the chest.
 Rodriguez was given a 50% chance of survival and was monitored every six months for the first three years of his life.
 He is the younger brother of midfielder Roberto Rodríguez and the older brother of midfielder Francisco Rodríguez.